Innuvatech/PatchugoLite_Arduino_Manager/README.md

   ```

 ### Bluetooth receiving data
 Receiving data via Bluetooth with this library is fairly easy.
 First a function that takes a uint8_t buffer and a uint8_t length must be created.
 Then that function must be passed to the library BT_Set_RXCallback function, then every time the Bluetooth receives data the user function that was passed to the library will be called.
-The example usage is provided below
+It is also really important that in the Loop of the program the BT_Update function is called The example usage is provided below
   ```
   //Define user callback function void my_callback(uint8_t buf[], uint8_t len) {